 EEF implications: If YES, it is not feasible to construct in-ROW stormwater control facilities because of geographic limitations.
-Project offices should review project plans to evaluate whether it is feasible to reconfigure drainage and BMP designs to accommodate as much stormwater treatment as can possibly fit within the right-of-way.
+Project offices should review project plans to evaluate whether it is feasible to reconfigure drainage and BMP designs to accommodate as much stormwater treatment as can possibly fit within the right-ofway.
 Other options to create capacity should be identified to maintain and/or restore the water quality and hydrology baselines impacted by the project and to comply with the antidegradation clause of the Clean Water Act and Washington State Water Pollution Law, 90.48 RCW.
-These options to create additional capacity in the receiving water so that the project will meet water quality standards.
+These options include using low impact development techniques or watershed-based options to create additional capacity in the receiving water so that the project will meet water quality standards.
 If NO, go to Section 3A-2.3.2.